-Research and development expenses increased \$10.1 million, or 17%, to \$68.9 million during fiscal 2019 compared to \$58.8 million for fiscal 2018.
-The increase was primarily due to increased headcount from our recent acquisitions, driving higher compensation related costs partially offset by a higher volume of CRAD.
-Research and development expenses accounted for 10.5% and 11.9% of our revenues during fiscal 2019 and fiscal 2018, respectively.
-The decrease was primarily driven due to higher revenues and additional CRAD in fiscal 2019 compared to fiscal 2018.
+Research and development expenses increased \$29.6 million, or 43.0%, to \$98.5 million during fiscal 2020, as compared to \$68.9 million for fiscal 2019.
+The increase was primarily related to additional headcount from organic growth and our recent acquisitions as well as COVID related expenses, which was partially offset by a higher volume of CRAD.
+Research and development expenses accounted for 12.4% and 10.5% of our revenues during fiscal 2020 and fiscal 2019, respectively.
+The increase as a percentage of revenue was primarily driven by the continued investment in internal R&D during fiscal 2020 to promote the future growth of the business.